 Rural Environment and Agricultural Commodities Survey (REACS)

+The Rural Environment and Agricultural Commodities Survey (REACS) is conducted every year, in between the five-yearly Agricultural Census, with agricultural businesses throughout Australia.
 For detailed information about the REACS, including answers to frequently asked questions, please see our specific Rural Environment and Agricultural Commodities Survey page.

 Value of Agricultural Commodities Produced Survey

+The Value of Agricultural Commodities Produced Survey (VACP) is an annual survey, collecting information on prices paid to growers in Australia for agricultural commodities.
 For detailed information about the Value of Agricultural Commodities Produced survey, including answers to frequently asked questions, please see our specific Value of Agricultural Commodities Produced Survey page.

 Livestock Slaughtered Survey